 Categories

 Wilford Woodruff and the Development of Temple Doctrine

 Wilford Woodruff played a pivotal role in shaping Latter-day Saint temple doctrine, guiding the development of ordinances and family-sealing practices that continue to define modern worship.
-Across decades of ministry, he navigated the transition from early adoption practices to multigenerational sealing, carefully recording revelations and experiences that reveal how temple work unfolded “line upon line.”
+Across decades of ministry, Wilford Woodruff navigated the transition from early adoption practices to multigenerational sealing, carefully recording revelations and experiences that reveal how temple work unfolded “line upon line.”
 His leadership in St. George and insights into redeeming the dead illustrate the evolving nature of temple practice in the 19th century.
 In this interview, Jennifer Mackley reflects on Woodruff’s contributions and the historical context that shaped his enduring influence.

+Categories